Orthorexia: can eating healthy hurt us? | News from Mexico

 What is orthorexia?

 Etymologically, the term orthorexia comes from the Greek orthos (correct or adequate) and orexia (feeding).
-It was introduced by Dr. Steven Bratman at the beginning of this century, although it still does not appear today in official diagnostic manuals as an eating disorder.
+It was introduced by Dr. Steven Bratman at the beginning of the present century, although today it is still not recorded in official diagnostic manuals as an eating disorder.

 Those with orthorexia are intensely troubled by eating healthy.
 Therefore, they spend a lot of time learning about the properties and preparation of food.